wefindx/wiki.wefindx.org/wefindx-fellows.md

-WeFindX mission is to help the world define and pursue goals, or in short F\(X\)=Y where Y represents our shared goals, F our resources and X our actions.
+WeFindX mission is to help the world define and pursue goals, or in short F\(X\)=Y where Y represents our shared goals, F our resources, and X our actions.

 WeFindX fellows are thinkers and/or doers from all over the world collaborating online.

-Become a fellow at [t.me/wefindxfellows](https://t.me/wefindxfellows) to choose your area of interest and start co-creation process!
+Become a fellow at [t.me/wefindxfellows](https://t.me/wefindxfellows) to choose your area of interest and start the co-creation process!

 | Thinker Fellow | Doer Fellow |
 | :--- | :--- |